Frequently Asked Questions (FAQs)

 What information do I need from my auto insurance company in order to schedule an appointment?

 We will need the name of your auto insurance carrier, your claim number, date of accident, and the PIP or medical adjuster's name and number.
 We will authorize your treatment with the PIP or medical adjuster.

 What does PIP mean and what is a PIP Adjuster?

 PIP stands for Personal Injury Protection which is an extension of your auto insurance policy covering medical expenses.
 Pennsylvania and New Jersey both require PIP coverage but not all states do.
 Your PIP adjuster handles your medical claims and not the collision damage to your vehicle.

-I need to see a doctor for injuries due to a Motor Vehicle Accident Why are you requesting my personal medical information?
+I need to see a doctor for injuries due to a Motor Vehicle Accident.
+Why are you requesting my personal health insurance information?

-Auto insurance policies vary from policy to policy and if your medical benefits under your auto insurance policy are exhausted we will then submit the bill to your personal health plan as a secondary insurance.
+Auto insurance medical coverage varies from policy to policy and if your medical benefits under your auto insurance policy are exhausted we will then submit the bill to your personal health plan as a secondary insurance.

 I am being treated under my Motor Vehicle Insurance policy, why do I need a referral to see a specialist?